 In contrast to external beam radiation, brachytherapy is a form of radiation therapy administered over a short distance.
 In select prostate cancer patients, radioactive seeds may be implanted into the prostate.
 As they decay, radiation is released.
 The radiation dose is determined by the seed characteristics, the number of seeds implanted and the distribution of the seeds.
 The seeds remain in the prostate after the radiation dose is released.
 A combination of brachytherapy and external beam radiation therapy may be used in select patients.

 Download this PDF for the latest information on Cyberknife versus radiation therapy for prostate cancer.
+Learn more about the complications associated with Cyberknife (SBRT) when used to treat prostate cancer here.

 For more information on radiation therapy at TUCC, please call 303.825.TUCC (8822) or Contact Us today.